BestTimesToVisit.com Logo

 safety

 Stay hydrated, especially during the summer months.
-The Croatian sun can be intense, and it's easy to become dehydrated while exploring.
-Carry a reusable water bottle; there are public fountains where you can refill it for free.
+The Croatian sun can be intense, and walking the city walls can be strenuous.
+Carry a reusable water bottle; there are public fountains scattered throughout the Old Town where you can refill for free, saving you money and reducing plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.